Eric-w-H/UsingVSCodeWithECELinux/README.md

    - **WINDOWS USERS**: Use `cat ~/.ssh/id_rsa.pub | clip`
    - **LINUX USERS**: You'll have to run `cat ~/.ssh/id_rsa.pub` and manually copy the text output.

-2. With your remote connection to the ECE Linux servers open in the terminal, navigate to your ssh directory with `cd ~/.ssh`.
+2. In your remote connection to the ECE Linux server open in VS Code, open the authorized_keys file using the command `code ~/.ssh/authorized_keys`.
+It will be created for you if it does not exist.

 3. Open the `authorized_keys` file in VSCode by typing `code authorized_keys`.
 If it doesn't exist, don't worry – it will be created for you.
 Paste the public key onto its own line.
+Save the file!

+4. Next, file permissions need to be set correctly on the ecelinux server.
+Enter the following two commands:
+  `chmod 740 ~/.ssh`
+  `chmod 640 ~/.ssh/authorized_keys`

 3. Now that the server knows to let you in when you try to log in with that SSH key, let's do that in VSCode.
-In the Remote-SSH Window _on your local machine_, open the command palette `ctrl-shift-p` and select "Remote: Close Remote Connection", then "Remote: Connect Window to Host".
+In the Remote-SSH Window _on your local machine_, open the command palette using `Ctrl+Shift+P` on Windows/Linux and `Cmd+Shift+P` on Mac.
+Select "Remote: Close Remote Connection", then "Remote: Connect Window to Host".

 4. This time, type `ssh -i ~/.ssh/id_rsa-ecelinux-ssh <YOUR_NETID>@ecelinux.ece.cornell.edu`.
 This will link the new key you just generated to the server you're trying to join, so when you ssh into that server, VSCode will know to use this key.